Sphereon-Opensource/essifi-deliverables/interface_specifications/interface_specification_of_pe_rest_api_component.md

   Request Body:
     ```json
     {
+      "presentationId": "presentationId",
       "status": "ACCEPTED",
-      "message": "The submission has been accepted without reservation"
+      "message": "The presentation has been accepted without reservation"
     }
     ```